comassky/bipsea-scripted/README.md

  - Run container without network access
 	 - `docker run --rm -it --net=none imageName /bin/bash`
     	 - or use image build from this repository `docker run --rm -it --net=none ghcr.io/comassky/bipsea-scripted:main /bin/bash`
+ - You can mount a volume to /tmp to persist seed.data
  - Use script as previously discribed